Documentation

 2. Tap Restore.

-3. Pick the backup file (local or cloud).
+3. Pick the backup file (a local file, or one from Dropbox if you’re signed in).

 4. Confirm.
 The app replaces its current data with the contents of the backup and reopens the register.